November 29, 1924 Centre- Georgia

 After Centre's big win over Alabama, interest in the Colonels, always great, now intensified.
 Centre had designated the Georgia game as Homecoming.
 The other two games played in Danville, against Valparaiso and Transylvania, hadn't really been considered attractions suitable to bring the graduates home.
 Georgia most certainly was.

 Requests for tickets came in from six states.
 Many of the major newspapers from the South were sending reporters in to cover the game.
-Ed Danforth of the Atlanta "Georgian," the Atlanta "Journal's" Morgan Blake, Zip Newman of the Birmingham "Herald," Lawrence Perry of the Consolidated Press out of New York, and Walter Schwan of the Shreveport "Times," were coming.
+Ed Danforth of the Atlanta "Georgian," the Atlanta "Journal's" Morgan Blake, Zip Newman of the Birmingham "Herald," and Walter Schwan of the Shreveport "Times," were coming.
 Macon and Athens papers were sending their representatives.
-All of the Louisville and Lexington papers, along with the two from Danville, and many of the weekly papers in Central Kentucky, were also going to have their men in the press box.
+All of the Louisville and Lexington papers, along with the two from Danville, and many of the smaller daily and weekly papers in Central Kentucky, were also going to have their men in the press box.
+Lawrence Perry from New York, a sports reporter for the North American Newspaper Alliance which served 50 papers, was covering the game.

 Georgia had been unwise in its scheduling for 1924.
 The athletic department had signed a contact for home and away games with Centre in 1923 and '24, and had an agreement to play Alabama in Montgomery in 1923 and Birmingham in 1924.
 There was just one problem with the 1924 arrangement.
 Alabama wanted to play their 1924 game with Georgia on Thanksgiving, which fell on November 27, and the Centre and Georgia game was scheduled just two days later, on Saturday, November 29.
 Georgia, somewhat incomprehensibly, agreed to both dates, which meant that the team would meet Alabama on Thursday afternoon, stay over in Birmingham, and spend Friday on the train coming to Danville.
 It wasn't an impossible situation, but it meant that the Bulldogs would be taking on two formidable teams within 48 hours.